 During June 1996, the City issued \$1 million of Limited Obligation Improvement Bonds for the Bayshore Heater Assessment District No. 95-1.
 These bonds were issued pursuant to the improvement Bond Act of 1915.
 The proceeds were used to finance the construction of a new public right-of-way.
 The bonds began to mature during the fiscal year ended June 30, 1999 and continue through 2026 bearing interest from to mature during the fiscal year ended June 30, 1999 and continue through 2026 bearing interest from taxing power of the City is pledged to the payment of the bonds.
 Accordingly, the debt has not been included in the basic financial statements.
 Assessments collected for repayment of this debt are received assessed within the Basic financial statements.
-Assessments concluded for repayment of the lost and parcels of the respective owners of such lots and parcels.
+Assessments concluded for repayment of this debt are received assessed within the Basic financial statements.
+Assessments constitute fixed on the lots and parcels of the respective owners of such lots and parcels.